 Clinical Research Coordinators can expect to manage at least one sub-study or component element of a project.
 In collaboration with the Project Coordinator II, they will be responsible for providing leadership through the development and implementation of strategic plans to enhance enrollment/utilization of tracking devices, assessment of trends, identification of areas for improvement and evaluating success in meeting sub-study/component metrics.
 Dissemination of consort diagrams and presentations at team multi-disciplinary meetings are expected.
 Excellent written and verbal communication, appropriate for diverse study team members is an expectation of the role.

-Candidates should anticipate involvement in the conduct of NIH, foundation and pilot funded studies within the Center, recruiting participants from the NYP-WC Emergency Department, clinical units and/or community setting.
+Candidates may anticipate involvement in the conduct of NIH, foundation or pilot funded studies within the Center, recruiting participants from the NYP-WC Emergency Department, clinical units and/or community setting.
 This position will require candidates to be available, if needed, to recruit and follow-up research participants from NYP-WC clinical areas, community (home visits) and outreach centers, with work hours to be scheduled between 7:00 am and 8:30 pm and occasionally on weekends.
 Candidates should be comfortable in a team-oriented, collaborative work culture with frequent bilingual interactions in both English and Spanish with patients, families, physicians and other members of the health care team.

 Candidates may be asked to support additional funded and pilot projects within the Center as needs evolve.
 Candidates will be expected to have excellent rapport with participants and other research coordinators, faculty and staff at the Center and in our clinical work environments.
 Candidates may perform other related duties as required.